padok-team/docs-terraform-guidelines/refactoring.md

     - Dedicate time on formation for members of the team on the new standards
     - Then start implementing

-- Is your codebase grawing ?
+- Is your codebase growing ?
 Is your project in build phase ?

   - Yes
     - Goal : stop technical debt for new implementations
-      - **Freeze old codebase & start a new codebase** : the new changes will make your refactoring much harder
+      - **Freeze old codebase & start a new codebase** : the new changes will make your refactoring much harder.
+If you do not, you or other collaborators will be tempted to implement features using this codebase and so it'll increase the number of resources to refactor.
-    - Force team to implement using the new standards on the new codebase
+    - Force team to implement using the [new standards](./) on the new codebase
     - If old resources are needed (like VPCs), use datasources in the new codebase
     - Dedicate time within your sprint to implement the refactoring (don't try to do it in addition of your delivery)
       - If possible 50/50, depending on delivery pressure.